babelfish-for-postgresql/babelfish_project_website/_usage/handling-tsql.md

 2> GO
 ```

-In Babelfish (and thus in MS SQL) a temporary table is prefixed using a hash as
+In Babelfish (and thus in Microsoft SQL Server) a temporary table is prefixed using a hash as
 shown in the next listing:

 ```sql